-- To create a forum for Georgetown students to display and present their artistic work (music, art, film, performance).
+Design a forum for Georgetown students to display and present their multimedia works.

-- To incorporate aspects of design thinking and reflective pedagogy into the submission, curation and creative process leading up to the event.
+Incorporate aspects of design thinking and reflective pedagogy into the submission, curation, and creative process.

-- To expose members of the Georgetown and DC community to thought-provoking and innovative forms of art and new media.
+Expose members of the Georgetown and DC community to interdisciplinary and and innovative works.

-Media Fest has no strict guidelines in terms of the types of works we would like to showcase at this event.
-However, a guiding theme of the event is the playful remixing and reinterpretation of traditional boundaries between media, and in particular the boundaries between art and technology/new media (inspired by the event's roots in the Communications, Culture and Technology program).
+Media Fest has no strict guidelines and is meant to explore the intersections between .
+We encourage the playful remixing and reinterpretation of traditional boundaries between media, and in particular the boundaries between art and technology/new media inspired by the event's roots in the Communications, Culture and Technology program.

-We encourage students to submit any work that they are proud of, in whatever medium and format, and we will make it our mission to support you in thinking/rethinking about how your work engages with it's audience, what mediums or media it is using and why, and how it can be remixed or represented in a way that is new and surprising to you and your audience.
+We encourage students to submit any work that they are proud of, in whatever medium and format, and we will make it our mission to support you in thinking/rethinking about how your work engages with its audience, what mediums or media it is using and why, and how it can be remixed or represented in a way that is new and surprising.

-> Georgetown students submit a brief abstract and/or prototype of their work for review by a committee of Georgetown faculty across multiple different departments.
+> Georgetown students submit a proposal of their work for review by a committee of Georgetown faculty and Media Fest mentors across different departments.

-> The faculty reviewers and Media Fest organizers provide written feedback to students, challenging them to think deeply about the kind of experience or meaning they want to convey to their audience, and to experiment with new avenues in terms of materials and methods.
+> The faculty reviewers and Media Fest mentors provide written feedback to students, challenge them to think deeply about the meaning or experience they want their work to present, and encourage them to experiment with new materials and methods.